Kirouane/interval/README.md

 ---------

 Let's assume an interval [20, 40].
-We instantiate a new \Interval\Interval object .
+We instantiate a new Interval object .

 ```php
 $interval = new Interval(20, 40)// [20, 40];